 Hindustan Times, http://www.hindustantimes.com/world-news/film-breaks-silence-on-madness-of-sri-lanka-civil-war/story-s9DP6d5Owq4SrySIlbDOpL.htmlhttp://www.hindustantimes.com/world-news/film-breaks-silence-on-madness-of-sri-lanka-civil-war/story-s9DP6d5Owq4SrySIlbDOpL.html

 Jude Ratnam is worried how his film might go down with his fellow Sri Lankan Tamils.
 And he has a point.
 Demons in Paradise, which is premiering at the Cannes film festival, tells of the bloodbath that drove some Tamils to take up arms in the three decade-long insurgency that tore the island apart.
 But the documentary also shatters a taboo by insisting that some of most horrific violence the minority endured was at the hands of their supposed defenders, the Tamil Tigers.
 And the “hard truth” comes from the mouths of former Tamil fighters themselves.

-Filed under accountability, american imperialism, historical interpretation, landscape wondrous, law of armed conflict, life stories, LTTE, Middle Eastern Politics, military strategy, politIcal discourse, power politics, Responsibility to Protect or R2P, security, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, the imaginary and the real, truth as casualty of war, unusual people, vengeance, violence of language, war reportage, world events & processes, zealotry
+Filed under accountability, anton balasingham, atrocities, communal relations, ethnicity, governance, historical interpretation, human rights, Indian Ocean politics, Indian traditions, landscape wondrous, law of armed conflict, life stories, LTTE, military strategy, nationalism, patriotism, politIcal discourse, power politics, reconciliation, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, Tamil Tiger fighters, terrorism, truth as casualty of war, unusual people, war reportage, world events & processes, zealotry